 Before the winter holidays begin, Thanksgiving is upon us!
 Of course, I always share an activity to encourage my students to express gratitude.
 The Thankful Thoughts banners are perfect for showing how much they appreciate the important people and things in their lives.

 Need more ideas for Thanksgiving?
-Make sure to check out this post!
+Make sure to check out my gratitude in the classroom post here.

 Begin by cutting cardstock into postcard-sized pieces.
 Next, allow the kiddos to illustrate the front with holiday-themed drawings.
 On the back, guide them to write a heartfelt holiday message.
 This is a great way to teach students how to address a letter and postcard.
 You can even put them in the mail!